-We recently spent a very enjoyable few days at Tall Chief RV Resort and Campground in Fall City, Washington, about 45 minutes from downtown Seattle.
-It’s an Encore RV park that is part of the Trails Collection launched by Thousand Trails in August.
+We spent a very enjoyable few days at Tall Chief RV Resort and Campground in Fall City, Washington, about 45 minutes from downtown Seattle.
+It’s an Encore RV park that is part of the Trails Collection by Thousand Trails.
 The RV campground has a few cabins and yurts but is primarily made up of RV sites with fire rings, picnic tables, and trees.
 For more detail about the specifics of this RV park, sites, and amenities – including pros and cons – read on!

 Location of Tall Chief RV Resort

 Tall Chief RV Resort is in a town called Fall City, WA.
 The nearest large city is Seattle, about 45 minutes away.
 The roads into the area a bit hilly and curvy.
 Some have grades as high as 12%, but most are less than a mile long grade.
 So they are manageable for most RVers.
 But it pays to be aware and take it easy on those hills.

 There are grocery stores and fuel stations about 15 minutes away.
 The campground is surrounded by residential areas with large homes on acre and multi-acre lots.
 So it is very peaceful, and the roads are all in excellent condition.
 There are no trains, planes, or heavy traffic in the area.
 Elevation is less than 400 feet.
 The campground was built in the 1980s, and most of the nice homes in the area were built long after.
 So we would imagine that is also what helped bring more services into this area.